DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture1.md

 >   - can manage interest rate risk
 >   - saves them from re-negotiating a loan

-The mechanics of a fi xed-for-fl oating swap can be described as follows:
+The mechanics of a fixed-for-floating swap can be described as follows:

 - The parties continue to pay off their original loans as per normal.
 - On each loan payment date: